 During the years of continuous development of the Glossary, many terms and definitions were proposed for inclusion, but not accepted.
 A list of these terms has been accumulated, but generally without much detail, especially for the earlier years.
 Some of the early terms have simply been overtaken by events.
-Accordingly, it is difficult to determine exactly when and by whom the terms were first proposed, at which meeting or meetings they were considered, and how it was decided that they should not appear in the Glossary.
+Accordingly, it is difficult to determine exactly when and by whom the terms were proposed or considered, and how it was decided that they should not appear in the Glossary.
 In a number of cases, the TPG simply decided "not needed" and, in the absence of any feedback to this decision, the term simply disappeared from the agenda.
 Other terms have been repeatedly discussed, with definitions proposed and then abandoned.
 In yet other cases, several related terms were considered, and the TPG decided to give its preference to one particular term, leaving the others aside.